-Introduction: A college graduate is likely to earn \$570,000 more, over the course of his or her lifetime, than those without a college degree.
-A college degree is a requirement for most goodpaying jobs.
-However, the cost of college has skyrocketed: this expense, combined with class and cultural differences, has made a college education unattainable for many.
+Introduction: College graduates are likely to earn \$570,000 more, over the course of their lifetime, than those without a college degree.
+A college degree is a requirement for most good-paying jobs; however, the cost of college has skyrocketed.
+This expense, combined with class and cultural differences, has made a college education unattainable for many.
 Military service is a way to pre-earn college funds, but many do not have the temperament or desire for it.
 Therefore, we must provide opportunities for national service in addition to those provided by the armed forces that lead to funds for college education.